tc39/proposal-temporal/docs/yearmonth.md

 The `duration` argument is an object with properties denoting a duration, such as `{ months: 5 }`, or a `Temporal.Duration` object.

-If the result is earlier or later than the range of dates that `Temporal.YearMonth` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then `constrain` mode will clamp the result to the allowed range.
-The `reject` mode will throw a `RangeError` in this case.
+If the result is earlier or later than the range of dates that `Temporal.YearMonth` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then this method will throw a `RangeError` regardless of `disambiguation`.

 Other than for out-of-range values, the `disambiguation` option has no effect in the default ISO calendar, because a year is always 12 months and therefore not ambiguous.
 It doesn't matter in this case that years and months can be different numbers of days, as the resolution of `Temporal.YearMonth` does not distinguish days.